 How to reach Dachau Concentration Camps from Munich by train?

 You can take a regional train from Munich Hbf or the S2 line train from a station close to your accommodation and get off at the Dachau station.
 From here, take Bus No. 726 that goes to KZ-Gedenkstätte.

 The total commute time is less than an hour.

 A day trip from Munich to Dachau is, like all others listed here, highly recommended!

 Salzburg (Travel time – 2 hours from Munich)

 Yes!
-Here comes the tourist favourite day trip from Munich!
+Here comes one of the tourists favorite day trips from Munich!

 Salzburg, the pretty town from Austria is popular for being the birthplace of Mozart.
 Music runs through the veins of this beautiful Austrian town.
 The city is also particularly famous amongst the fans of the classic movie ‘The Sound of Music.’